multiversx/mx-docs/docs/developers/setup-local-testnet.md

 ```

 :::tip
-Generally speaking, it's a good idea to only alter the `localnet.toml` before first starting a localnet.
+Generally speaking, it's a good idea to only alter the `localnet.toml` **before first starting a localnet**.
 Once the localnet is started, the configuration file should not be modified anymore (e.g. when halting and resuming the localnet).
 :::